mobilemind/jumpOnJuniper/README.md

 needed to learn for this project and have no way to actually use it myself anymore.

+NEVER say never.
+Updated in 2019 to allow longer values of user and password.
+See version 7.5.x.

 ## Install

 ### Mobile Safari